vegarsti/csvprint/README.md

 Doodad       10    8
 Trunket      190   9000
 ```
-Creating an alias for `column -t -s ','` could work, but it's a bit lacking, as it doesn't provide support for various justification or decoration.
+Creating an alias for `column -t -s ','` could work, but I found it a a bit lacking, as it doesn't provide support for various justification or decoration.

 ## Installation